 About the curator:

-Octavio Avendaño Trujillo (Mexico, 1985) was director co-founder of the Ibero-American Colloquium of Art Criticism in 2014.
-He was associate curator of the Museum of Modern Art in Mexico City in 2010 and from 2013 to 2015.
+Octavio Avendaño Trujillo (Mexico, 1985) was Director and co-founder of the Ibero-American Colloquium of Art Criticism in 2014.
+He was Associate Curator of the Museum of Modern Art in Mexico City in 2010 and from 2013 to 2015.
 He was a member of the seminar Zonas de Disturbio taught by Ph.D.
 Mariana Botey and Ph.D.
 Cuauhtemoc Medina.
-In 2014 he published Mitos Oficiales (Periferia / RM) in which 34 young Mexican artists and cultural agents in the 1990s in Mexico participated.
-As a curator he has presented exhibitions in Mexico, the Netherlands and Italy and currently works as an independent curator and art critic.
+In 2014, he published Mitos Oficiales (Periferia / RM) in which 34 young Mexican artists and cultural agents in the 1990s in Mexico participated.
+As a curator, he has presented exhibitions in Mexico, the Netherlands and Italy, and currently works as an independent curator and art critic.